 The Interplay of Shape and Form

 While distinct, shape and form are often interconnected.
-To give you an idea, a cube (form) is made up of six squares (shapes).
 A form is essentially composed of multiple shapes viewed from different perspectives.
+As an example, a cube (form) is made up of six squares (shapes).
 Similarly, the human body (form) can be analyzed in terms of the various shapes that compose it.

 In two-dimensional art, artists use shapes to create the illusion of form.
-On the flip side, by carefully manipulating light and shadow, perspective, and texture, they can make shapes appear to have depth and volume.
-This is known as implied form.
+Still, by carefully manipulating light and shadow, perspective, and texture, they can make shapes appear to have depth and volume.
+This is known as implied form Less friction, more output..

 In three-dimensional art, shapes are used to define the surfaces and contours of forms.
-Sculptors often use geometric shapes to create structured and ordered forms, while they may use organic shapes to create more naturalistic and flowing forms That's the part that actually makes a difference..
+Sculptors often use geometric shapes to create structured and ordered forms, while they may use organic shapes to create more naturalistic and flowing forms.

 Practical Applications in Design